Archisman-Mridha/cyfrin-web3/README.md

 - A **unique id** called `transaction hash` will be generated using the private key of a keypair (generated using an Elliptic Curve Digital Signature Algorithm).
 Anyone can verify the transaction signature, using the public key of the keypair.
     > The private key is generated using your Metamask passphrase and Metamask account number combined.
 Part of it is your Metamask account address.
 The public key is then derived from the private key.
-- You need pay a `transaction fee` - Whenever you perform a transaction, the node validating that transaction (called `validator` / `miner`) gets paid with a little amount of the transaction amount as compensation.
+- You need to pay a `transaction fee` - Whenever you perform a transaction, the node validating that transaction (called `validator` / `miner`) gets paid with a little portion of the transaction fee as compensation.
   > Gas is a unit of computational measurement.
 The more complex the transaction is, the more gas is required. **transaction fee = gas used . current gas price**.
 The current gas price is proportional to how many transactions are currently being performed in the blockchain.

   Currently in Ethereum, according to EIP 1559, for every transaction, you need to mention a `base fee`.
 It is the minimum gas price you need to set, to execute the transaction.
 The base fee is measured in `Gwei` (1 billion gwei = 1 ether).
 We also need to mention a `max fee` and `max priority fee` (max gas fee + maximum tip we are willing to pay to the miners).
 Currently in Ethereum, **the base fee ends up getting burned** (removed from circulation forever).
 The base fee is proportional to how many transactions are currently being performed in the blockchain.
 So the amount of economic compensation a miner gets for verifying the transaction = **transaction fee - base fee**.